tzdxyz/chronicleNote/README.md

 See examples folder for more information.

-# Usage/doc
+# Usage/doc for programs

+libraries are in libs folder.

-programs are stored in src folder, usage can be found in each file.
+programs are in src folder, usage can be found in each file.

 for examples: